 Why do we like terrible movies?
-Not just bad movies, or mediocre movies–those are depressingly common and a ton come out each year from big and independent studios alike.
+Not just bad movies or mediocre movies–those are depressingly common and a ton are released each year from big and independent studios alike.
 Those are then shuffled off into the catacombs of daytime airings on Showtime and the dregs of streaming services, never reaching over two stars in their ratings and the kind of movies you recommend to people you know have crummy taste.

 No, what we seek out are the abysmal: films that shouldn’t have ever gotten past the script phase but somehow were cast, filmed, edited, and released for all the world to see.
 From the low-budget incompetence of Plan 9 From Outer Space and the insane Deathbed: The Bed That Eats to the high-budget professional productions of disasters like Showgirls and Battlefield Earth, something must hit a primitive part of our brains that enjoys watching something that seems to clash with all of our established understanding of how a movie is supposed to be.

 And it’s not just one element in these “so bad they’re good” films that’s off.
 A bad performance or crummy script or even artless direction can still mostly save a film to bump it up to mediocre or just not good (for a modern example, the new Fantastic 4 movie fits this description well: it was competently made, it just wasn’t very good–but it also doesn’t make it bad enough to want to actually watch it).